MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05_DEMO.md

 4. In the **Add New Item - ViewComponentExample** dialog box, in the **Name** text box, type **PersonCardViewComponent**, and then click **Add**.

-5. In the **HomeController.cs** code window, locate the following code.
+5. In the **PersonCardViewComponent.cs** code window, locate the following code.
 ```cs
     using System.Threading.Tasks;
 ```